RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Fundamentals

 \subsection{Elements of survival analysis}

-We define a survival problem by a sequence of observations represented as triplets ($\bm{x}_{i}$, $t_{i}$, $\delta_{i}$), where $\bm{x}_{i} \in \mathbb{R}^{d}$ is a feature vector, $t_{i}$ denotes the time to event or censoring, and $\delta_{i}$ is the binary event indicator.
-Moreover, let $c_i$ denote the censoring time and $e_{i}$ denote the event time for the $i$th record, thus $t_i = e_i$ if $\delta_i = 1$ or $t_i = c_i$ if $\delta_i = 0$.
-We treat the survival time as discrete and limit the time horizon to a finite duration, denoted $(0, ..., T_{max})$, where $T_{max}$ represents a predefined maximum time point (e.g., 1 year).
+We define a survival problem by a sequence of observations represented as triplets ($\bm{x}_{i}$, $t_{i}$, $\delta_{i}$), where $\bm{x}_{i} \in \mathbb{R}^{d}$ is a vector with $d$ features, $t_{i}$ denotes the time-to-event or censoring, and $\delta_{i}$ is a binary event indicator.
+Moreover, let $c_i$ denote the censoring time and $e_{i}$ denote the event time for the $i$th observation, thus $t_i = e_i$ if $\delta_i = 1$ or $t_i = c_i$ if $\delta_i = 0$.
+We consider the survival time as discrete and limit the time horizon to a finite duration, denoted $(0, ..., T_{max})$, where $T_{max}$ represents a predefined maximum time point (\eg 1 year).
 A survival model then estimates the probability that the event of interest occurs at time $T$ later than $t$, that is, the survival probability $S\br{t} = \P\br{T>t} = 1-\P\br{t\leq T}$.
-To estimate the survival probability, we use the hazard function:
+To estimate the survival probability, we can use the hazard function:

-which represents the failure rate at an instant after time $t$, assuming survival beyond that time \citep[Ch.
+which represents the failure rate at an instant after time $t$, assuming survival beyond that time~\citep[Ch.
 11]{gareth_introduction_2021}.
 The hazard function is related to the survival function through $h\br{t} = f\br{t}/S\br{t}$, where $f\br{t}$ is the probability density associated with $T$.
 Formally, $f\br{t} := \lim_{\Delta t \rightarrow 0} \P\br{t<T\leq t+\Delta t}/\Delta t $, that is, the instantaneous failure rate at time $t$.
 Under this definition, the function $h\br{t}$ is the probability density of $T$ conditioned on $T>t$, where the higher the value of $h\br{t}$, the higher the probability of failure.
 The functions $S\br{t}$, $h\br{t}$, and $f\br{t}$, are different but related ways to describe the probability distribution of $T$.